[Exclusive] Belgium seizes assets in Russia money-laundering affair

 De Hous took the steps last year.

-But his investigation is still confidential at this stage and the British hedge fund from which the money was embezzled, Hermitage Capital in London, only learned of the developments last week.
+But his investigation is still confidential and the British hedge fund from which the money was originally embezzled, Hermitage Capital in London, only learned of the developments last week.

-"Hermitage confirms that Belgian authorities seized the proceeds of sale of the property in Antwerp acquired by the Russian couple," a Hermitage spokesman told EUobserver.
+"Hermitage confirms that Belgian authorities seized the proceeds of sale of the property in Antwerp acquired by the Russian couple [Medvedev and Terkina]," a Hermitage spokesman told EUobserver.

 "It is unclear where the Russians are at present," Karel De Meester, a lawyer acting for Hermitage on behalf of Belgian law firm Van Cauter Advocaten, also said.